Dollar General Corporation Logo

 2009 – today

 After two years as a private company, Dollar General Corporation went public again.
-The change in its legal structure was marked by a rebranding, and as a result, the corporation received a new logo.
-Its creators replaced the visually heavy sans serif with a more legible typeface but kept the serif in the upper left corner of the “D” and made it rectangular.
+A rebranding marked the change in its legal structure, and as a result, the corporation received a new logo.
+Its creators replaced the visually heavy sans serif with a more legible typeface, but kept the serif in the upper-left corner of the “D” and made it rectangular.
 The shape of the base has also changed: now, the yellow shape looks like a rectangle with rounded corners and a concave center.
 It resembles a bow tie.

 Font and Colors

-One of North America’s most profitable retail chains has been using wordmarks that are not supplemented by any symbols for many years.
+One of North America’s most profitable retail chains has used wordmarks without symbols for many years.
 The industry leader flaunts its name, decorating all banners and signs.
 This unique aesthetic makes it identifiable, and the modern version features a memorable contrast: a yellow background with black lettering.

 The simple, straight, and bold typeface of the Dollar General Corporation logo is called FS Lola Bold.
-It was created by typographer Philip Garnham, who chose to combine sharp edges and corners with soft curves.
+It was created by typographer Philip Garnham, who combined sharp edges and corners with soft curves.
 This typeface has a lot in common with the Indian Type Foundry’s Caravel Bold.
 The main differences are the rectangular serif at the “D” and the upturned leg of the “R.”

 The black color of the lettering is not as pronounced as it seems: it has the shade of Eerie Black (#1C1B1B).
 But the base is bright enough to make it stand out because it uses a rich Yellow Rose (#FFF000).